What are the similarities and differences between Hackney Carriages and Private Hire Vehicles?

 - Have a yellow plate attached to the rear of the vehicle

-- From Oct 2012 all PHVs will display a sign on the side of the vehicle with Shropshire Council’s logo and the licence number of the vehicle and the maximum number of passengers
+- From Oct 2012 all PHVs display a sign on the side of the vehicle with Shropshire Council’s logo and the licence number of the vehicle and the maximum number of passengers